bencvt/BuildRegion/README.md

 ## Compatibility

-BuildRegion does not modify *any* vanilla classes directly and therefore should be compatible with virtually every mod.
-Forge is supported but *not* required.
+BuildRegion does not modify *any* vanilla classes directly and therefore should be compatible with virtually every mod that works with ModLoader or Forge.

-By necessity, BuildRegion does set up a "PlayerControllerMP proxy" internally, which could potentially be a source of some incompatibilies.
 If you find an incompatible mod please post to
 [the minecraftforums thread](http://www.minecraftforum.net/topic/1514724-buildregion/)
 or [open an issue on github](https://github.com/bencvt/BuildRegion/issues) and we'll try to sort it out.